Mayank-Dhavalikar/ghar-school/README.md

 # Ghar-School
-A project to help teachers and parents communicate effectively.
+A project to help schools and parents communicate effectively.

 ## What is Ghar-School?
 Ghar-School (घर-School) is a work-in-progress app designed to bridge the communication gap between parents and teachers.
 By providing a standardized platform, it simplifies the process of exchanging information and ensures seamless interaction between the two parties.